cose-wg/CBOR-certificates/draft-mattsson-cose-cbor-cert-compress.md

 ## Example CAB Baseline ECDSA HTTPS X.509 Certificate

-The DER encoding of the www.ietf.org certificate is 1209 bytes.
+The www.ietf.org HTTPS server replies with a certificate message with 2 certificates.
+The DER encoding of the first certificate is 1209 bytes.

 ~~~~~~~~~~~
 30 82 04 b5 30 82 04 5a a0 03 02 01 02 02 10 04 7f a1 e3 19 28 ee 40